 See a map of San Francisco ►

 The Golden Gate in San Francisco.
 One of the world's most famous and beautiful bridges.
-Inaugurated in 1937 with almost 2 km of extension and towers of 220 meters high.
+Opened in 1937 with almost 2 km of extension and towers of 220 meters high.

 The Palace of Fine Arts.
 It is the only remaining structure of the 1915 Panama-Pacific Exposition in San Francisco.